Skip to navigation Skip to content Skip to subnav

 (c) This section shall not apply to a shipment of bees, equipment, or colonies that originated outside the State and is destined for another point that is also located outside this State.

-(a) If an owner wishes to ship bees or equipment into another state or country, he or she may apply to the Secretary for an inspection for bee diseases likely to prevent the acceptance of the bees or beekeeping equipment in the state or country.
+(a) If an owner wishes to ship bees or equipment into another state or country, the owner may apply to the Secretary for an inspection for bee diseases likely to prevent the acceptance of the bees or beekeeping equipment in the state or country.

 No person shall locate an apiary within two miles of an existing apiary registered to a different person, with the following exceptions:

-(1) a person may locate an apiary anywhere on his or her own property;
+(1) A person may locate an apiary anywhere on the person’s own property.

-(2) beekeepers with a total ownership of ten hives or less shall be exempt from this restriction;
+(2) Beekeepers with a total ownership of 10 colonies or fewer shall be exempt from this restriction.

-(3) existing apiaries, so long as they are properly registered with the State, are exempt;
+(3) Existing apiaries, provided that they are properly registered with the State, are exempt.

-(4) a person may locate an apiary within two miles of another existing apiary, provided the owner of the existing apiary gives written permission or the existing apiary has less than 15 hives; or
+(4) A person may locate an apiary within two miles of another existing apiary, provided the owner of the existing apiary gives written permission or the existing apiary has fewer than 15 colonies.

-(5) if a registered apiary of 15 or more hives should fall below and remain below 15 hives, anyone can petition the State and establish an apiary within two miles of the existing apiary, provided the number of hives in the existing apiary stays below 15 for two years from the time of the petition.
-An apiary that loses the protection of the two-mile limit in this manner cannot be built back above the number of hives it had at the end of the two-year period.
+(5) If a registered apiary of 15 or more colonies should fall below and remain below 15 colonies, anyone can petition the State and establish an apiary within two miles of the existing apiary, provided the number of colonies in the existing apiary stays below 15 for two years from the time of the petition.
+An apiary that loses the protection of the two-mile limit in this manner cannot be built back above the number of colonies it had at the end of the two-year period.
 (Added 1983, No. 83, § 1; amended 2019, No. 129 (Adj.
-Sess.), § 10.)
+Sess.), § 10; 2023, No. 6, § 61, eff.
+July 1, 2023; 2023, No. 73, § 16, eff.
+July 1, 2023.)

 A person who violates a provision of this chapter, or a regulation adopted under its authority, shall be fined not more than $500.00 for each offense.
 (Added 1983, No. 83, § 1.)